keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 !!!
 Attention
     <p style="font-size:14px;">
-      **If you have 30 minutes or less remaining in the workshop, you should consider proceeding to the [Host Layer round](/workshop/host-layer/assess/).** There will be time during the Inspector Assessment run to continue the WAF exercises.
+      **Unless you are only completing the Perimeter Layer round, if you have 30 minutes or less remaining in the workshop, you should consider proceeding to the [Host Layer round](/workshop/host-layer/assess/).** There will be time during the Inspector Assessment run to continue the WAF exercises.
     </p>

+### 4. Limit Excessive Requests

+Use a rate-based rule to track the rate of requests for each originating IP address, and triggers the rule action to block IPs with rates that go over a limit.
+You set the limit as the number of requests per 5-minute time span.
+You can narrow the scope of the requests that AWS WAF counts.
+To do this, you nest another statement inside the rate-based statement.

+Consider the following:

+- How do you prevent traffic from single IP from over consuming resources by sending excessive requests?
+- Are there specific site resources that could benefit from a rate-limit rule?

+Build a rate-based rule to limit excessive requests (100 within a 5-minute time span) to a site form; _/form.php_.

+??? info "Solution"
+    1. Create a new rule named **FormRateLimit** of type **Rate-based rule**
+        1. **Request rate details**, Rate limit, 100
+        2. IP address to use for rate limiting, Source IP address
+        3. Criteria to count request towards rate limit, Only consider requests that match the criteria in a rule statement
+    2. **If a request** choose **matches the statement**.
+Add statement:
+        1. uri_path, contains string, _/form.php_, None
+        2. Click on **Add Rule** and then click **Save**
+    2. Run a different WAF test script, ***runratest*** from your red team host to simulate excessive requests to your test site.
+    3. The _runratest_ script will send 400 sequential requests to _/form.php_ on your test site.
+When the rate-based rule action is triggered, requests will be blocked and return ***responseHTTP/1.1 403 Forbidden*** response instead of ***responseHTTP/1.1 200 OK***.

+    !!! info "Note About Rate-based rules"
+        The rate limit of 100 over a 5 minute time span is used here to deomonstrate how the rate-based rule works.
+This value can be increased as needed for production deployments.
+By default, AWS WAF aggregates requests based on the IP address from the web request origin, but you can configure the rule to use an IP address from an HTTP header, like X-Forwarded-For, instead.

 !!! info "Note About Remaining Exercises"
     **The remaining exercises below are optional.
 You should proceed to the [Verify Phase](verify.md) and come back to the content below if time permits.**

 ---

-### 4. Limit Attack Footprint (Optional)
+### 5. Limit Attack Footprint (Optional)

 Use geo matching to build rules that limit the attack footprint against the exposed components of your application.